-The ground-state problem is viewed as a constrained optimization problem.
+The ground state problem is viewed as a constrained optimization problem.
 Due to the exponential growth of the dimension of the Hilbert space, the problem of practical interest is considered as a large-scale optimization task.
-In classical computational algorithms, \emph{randomization} has been applied as an effective algorithmic technique to large-scale optimizations.
+In classical algorithms, the notion of \emph{randomization} has been employed for large-scale optimizations as an effective algorithmic technique.
 Examples are the Karzmacz method for solving a linear system \cite{strohmer2009randomized}, quantum Monte Carlo (QMC) for ground-state problem \cite{becca2017quantum,ceperley1986quantum,lu2020full}, the stochastic gradient descent for training machine learning models \cite{bottou2018optimization} and the principal component analysis (PCA) \cite{shamir2016convergence}, and the random coordinate descent for convex optimization \cite{nesterov2012efficiency}.
-The idea of randomization has been also employed for many recent quantum algorithms, such as optimization of parameterized quantum circuits \cite{ding2023random,sweke2020stochastic}, Hamiltonian simulation \cite{campbell2019random,childs2019faster} and extracting the properteis of the ground states and the Gibbs states \cite{wang2024qubit}.
+Recently, the idea of using randomization has also found useful for quantum computing applications, such as optimization of parameterized quantum circuits \cite{ding2023random,sweke2020stochastic}, Hamiltonian simulation \cite{campbell2019random,childs2019faster} and extracting the properteis of the ground states and the Gibbs states \cite{wang2024qubit}.
 The common feature of randomized methods is a trade-off between computational resources and the sampling cost.
-Interestingly, it is often observed that the randomized approach is more efficient than the exact counterpart theoretically and empirically.
+Interestingly, it is often observed that the randomized approach is more efficient than the deterministic counterpart theoretically and empirically.